Edviro-YC/lead-loop/README.md

 - **Enhance drafts** with AI-powered rewrites
 - **Suggest replies** based on thread context and your past successful outreach
 - **Track threads** and schedule follow-up reminders
+- **Run sequences** — assign a thread to an ordered arc of example emails and each follow-up draft picks up at the next step
 - **Manage leads, templates, and workflows** from a dashboard

 Everything happens inside Gmail.
 LeadLoop never sends emails on your behalf.